lucidrains/mirasol-pytorch/README.md

 ## Mirasol - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2311.05698">Mirasol</a>, Multimodal Autoregressive model out of Google Deepmind, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2311.05698">Mirasol</a>, SOTA Multimodal Autoregressive model out of Google Deepmind, in Pytorch

 Will simply implement the Transformer Combiner and omit the other variants.